mbierman/unifi-installer-for-Firewalla/README.md

 # Install UniFi Controller in Docker on Firewalla Gold

-<hr>Note, although this installer also works on Firewalla Purple, I have seen people having trouble running large docker images on Purple and so be warned that this may be too taxing for Puprle.
+<hr>Note, although this installer also works on Firewalla Purple, I have seen people having trouble running large docker images on Purple and so be warned that this may be too taxing for Puprle hardware.
 To my knowlege, Firewalla hasn't made any official statement about this, but I felt a warning was justified.
 <hr>

 This is a script for installing the UniFi docker container on Firewalla Gold.
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360053441074-Guide-How-to-run-UniFi-Controller-on-the-Firewalla-Gold-or-Purple) and has been tested on 1.974.